- 1. Welcome

 - sharing examples of best practices, and

-- contributing lessons learned developed on their own projects.
+- contributing lessons learned developed on their projects.

-The SWEHB is accessible on the NASA Engineering Network (NEN).
-The Agency's software community will find they have complete and speedy access to all written content and reference links in the Handbook through the NEN.
-Numerous important links are also provided for relevant processes, templates, and tools in the Software Processes Across NASA (SPAN) repository, accessible to NASA users from the SPAN tab in this Handbook.
+The NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203 is accessible via https://swehb.nasa.gov, the NASA Technical Standard site https://standards.nasa.gov, or on the NASA Engineering Network (NEN).
+Links are available for relevant processes, templates, and tools in the Software Processes Across NASA (SPAN) repository, accessible only to NASA users from the SPAN tab in this Handbook.

-The SWEHB wiki can be used in a similar manner to the use of hard copy guidebooks, but it offers significant advantages for the reader.
-Once a general familiarity with the resource is obtained, the user will be able to directly access concise information relevant to their interest or need.
-(Typically a quick scan and flip through the Handbook structure, including the chapter organization and the reference/appendix material, is enough to gain familiarity.)
+The NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203 wiki can be used similarly to the use of any hard copy guidebooks, but it offers significant advantages for the reader.
+Once familiar with the resource, a user will be able to directly access concise information relevant to their interest or need.
+(Typically, a quick scan and flip through the Handbook structure, including the chapter organization and the reference/appendix material, is enough to gain familiarity.)

-The SWEHB provides guidance associated with each SWE (Software Requirement) in NPR 7150.2 as well as related guidance in the form of features and topics which span across several SWEs.
-Software developers take note - Only general approaches for Agency use are provided in the information in these essays.
+The NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203 provides guidance associated with each SWE (Software Requirement) in NPR 7150.2, guidance in the form of features and topics, and software assurance and software safety requirements and guidance information.
 Users are expected to consult NASA Center resources for local procedures and guidance, when available.

-Here's an overview of each major section within the SWEHB:
+Here's an overview of each major section within the NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203:

 - A contains the Introduction.

 - B contains the developed guidance for each institutional requirement in NPR 7150.2.
 These SWE descriptions are from Chapter 2 of NPR 7150.2.
-The SWEs are presented in nominal ascending numerical order, with some higher-numbered SWE intermixed.
-These latter SWE represent the changes made after the initial release of NPR 7150.2.
-Please note that in many cases the information from removed SWEs has been included in related SWEs that subsumed the subject.
-The SWEHB was written so that each SWE guidance section provides stand-alone explanations and interpretive information about the implementation of requirement.
-To enhance the usefulness of each module, the guidance includes hyperlinks for easy reference to related SWEs and Topics.
+Each SWE guidance section provides stand-alone explanations and interpretive information about the implementation of the requirement.
+The guidance material includes hyperlinks for easy reference to related SWEs and Topics.

 - D contains special Topics, most in the form of essays, that are broader than any single SWE.
-Many of the special Topics take the form of "how to" and instructional material for users seeking to improve their knowledge and practices in software engineering.
-It is expected that the special Topics will help the user go beyond the minimum descriptions presented in each SWE.
+Many of the special Topics take the form of "how-to" and instructional material for users seeking to improve their knowledge and practices in software engineering, software assurance, and software safety.
+The special topics help the user go beyond the minimum descriptions presented in each SWE.
 Topics are more expansive on particular ideas and contain additional instructions for developing and acquiring software.
-Note: Topic 7.17 includes the definitions of terms from the Appendix A of the NPR 7150.2.

-- E contains a list of terms including acronyms and/or definitions that are used in the Handbook, listings of and references to software development tools that are used around the Agency, and a complete listing of Handbook references in a numerated References Table.
+- E contains a list of terms including acronyms used in the Handbook, listings of and references to software development and assurance tools used by the Centers, and a complete listing of Handbook references in a numerated References Table.

 - F is a link to the Software Processes Across NASA (SPAN) repository accessible to NASA users only.
 This repository contains processes and process assets approved for use across the Agency.

-Explanation of the SEARCH Box in the splash banner above: This utility allows the SWEHB user to interrogate the Handbook contents for particular items of interest.
+Explanation of the SEARCH Box in the splash banner above: This utility allows the NASA Software Engineering and Assurance Handbook, NASA-HDBK-2203 user to interrogate the Handbook contents for particular items of interest.

 - RATIONALE: This section provides useful information regarding the purpose of the requirement.
-Occasionally, historical information and/or references are included to further support the rationale statement.
+Occasionally, historical information and references are included to support the rationale statement.

-This determination does not relieve a project from satisfying the requirements in the NPR.
-When small projects need to reduce the set of applicable software requirements due to constraints, the designated Center Software Technical Authority is to be consulted.
-Waivers and Deviations against NASA requirements are broadly covered in NPR 7120.5 082, section3.3, and specifically covered for software in Chapter 6 of NPR 7150.2 (with associated guidance in this Handbook).
-NASA Chief Engineer’s specific direction on waivers and Technical Authority is located on the NEN.
-NODIS maintains a web page 082 for the posting of approved waivers for general reference.
+This determination does not relieve a project from satisfying the requirements of the NPR.
+When small projects need to reduce the set of applicable software requirements due to constraints, consult the designated Center Software Technical Authority.
+NPR 7120.5 and the NASA Chief Engineer’s specific direction provide direction on tailoring the NPR 7120.5 requirements.

 - LESSONS LEARNED (LL): This section contains references to the experiences of others involved in NASA software development activities as well as other industry and government development efforts.
-The majority are catalogued in the Public Lessons Learned library 439at the Office of the Chief Engineer (OCE).
-Some are derived from specialized project or Center collections as well as from reputable industry and government groups.
+The majority are in the Public Lessons Learned library 439 at the Office of the Chief Engineer (OCE).
+Some are derived from specialized projects or Center collections as well as from reputable industry and government groups.
 Occasionally a lesson has only indirect applicability to the requirement.
-It is presented as a related lesson that can be applied to help understand the content of the SWEHB.

 Remember that the NPR 7150.2 is a requirements document.
 It uses "shall" exclusively to indicate requirements.
-Applicability of a NPR 7150.2 requirement is determined by NASA Software Classification and the matrix in Appendix C (of the NPR).
-The SWEHB is not a requirements document, only an informational document.
-NO new requirements are added by the SWEHB.
-The authors strove to exclude the use of "shall" and "should" in any paragraph that might be interpreted as a requirement or even an augmentation to a requirement.
+Applicability of an NPR 7150.2 requirement applies per the NASA Software Classification, and the matrix in Appendix C (of the NPR).
+The handbook is not a requirements document, only an informational document.

 Earlier versions of NPR 7150.2 made extensive use of the NPR's Notes sections to help with the interpretation of the SWE.
-This Handbook is intended to collaborate with and to augment the current NPR's Notes, and to include valuable guidance from previous versions of NPR 7150.2.
+This Handbook is intended to collaborate with and augment the current NPR Notes, and to include valuable guidance from previous versions of NPR 7150.2.

-The Requirements Mapping Matrix (RMM) in NPR 7150.2 443 provides a list of the applicability of each software project requirement by the class of software being developed.
+The Requirements Mapping Matrix (RMM) in NPR 7150.2 provides a list of the applicability of each software project requirement by the class of software.
 Associated with many of the entries in the RMM are one or more notes that modify the applicability of the requirement for a particular class.
-Since the SWEHB makes explicit mention of these modifiers in section 1 of the guidance for each SWE, an additional explanation for the modifiers is included here:
+Since the handbook makes explicit mention of these modifiers in section 1 of the guidance for each requirement, SWE, an additional explanation for the modifiers is:

 Some general comments: